Ali-Banihashemi/MultiThreaded-ImageProcessing/README.md

 ## Compilation and Execution

-First of all you should have a C++11 standard compiler installed.
+First, ensure you have a C++11 standard compiler installed.
+This project was tested on a Linux system, but it should also run on other operating systems with minimal adjustments.

+To run this project on a Linux system after cloning the repository:

 ### Serial Implementation